Who are we?

 Deliver PMI touchpoints, press releases, e-mail alerts and newsletters

-This will typically be a combination of information that you provide to us (for example, your name and contact and social media details); and information that we collect automatically (for example, using technology to monitor use of PMI touchpoints).
+This will typically be a combination of information that you provide to us (for example, your name and contact and social media details); and information that we collect automatically (for example, using technology (such as cookies and web beacons/pixels) to monitor your use of PMI touchpoints and e-mails from us, or closed circuit recordings at events), and using similar technology to monitor your use of third party touchpoints.

-We use it on the grounds that we have a legitimate business interest to operate PMI touchpoints, and to customize your experiences, in these ways that is not overridden by your interests, rights and freedoms to protect information about you.
+We use it on the grounds that we have a legitimate business interest to operate PMI touchpoints, and to customize your experiences, and to understand whether you wish to continue to receive our communications, in these ways that is not overridden by your interests, rights and freedoms to protect information about you.

 We will generally receive the information from you directly.